 Arrangements on cosplayers paying for high resolution photos of their shoots with photographers after the event will be handled by the photographer and the specific cosplayer and are handled without Project Cosplay’s involvement.

 All photographers will be asked to sign an agreement that they will not charge for photography at Project Cosplay and that all standard resolution images (watermarked) will be available to share after the event.

 There are many reasons why we are asking photographers in attendance not to charge, but we’ll just point out a few.
 First, we don’t want photographers being divided based on pricing.
 If you want to charge and somebody else is not, you won’t get much work that weekend anyways.
 Second, we don’t want cosplayers showing up for a weekend full of photo sessions and only being able to pay for one.
 Wouldn’t be much of an event weekend and would minimize the participants in all the shoots.
 There’s plenty of other reasons, but we think those get the point across.

 I have a brand, product, or store that would love to sponsor Project Cosplay, how can I do that?

-Please feel free to contact EEON at pcdenver(at)project-nerd.com for more details.
+Please feel free to contact us for more details.
 We will have limited sponsorship opportunities available in the program schedule and brands will have access to put their name on specific photography or panel rooms.

 If my brand sponsors Project Cosplay, can we come hang out and enjoy the event?

 Sponsors will not necessarily be invited to hang out, unless your sponsorship is negotiated that way.
-However, we will be adding a vendor room for 2017 for other conventions, brands that create or promote cosplay materials, and other geek brands that target this specific community to setup and network with those in attendance.
+However, we will be connecting to a convention for 2019 where other conventions, brands that create or promote cosplay materials, and other geek brands that target this specific community to setup and network with those in attendance.